cszhangLMU/RDDG/README.md

-# Self-Reinforcing Controllable Synthesis of Rare Relational Data via Bayesian Calibration
+# Self-Reinforcing Controllable Synthesis of Rare Relational Data via Bayesian Calibration (ACL 2026 Findings paper)

 This is the official Github code repository for our ACL 2026 Findings paper (RDDG):